Vyral/max-folkers/_posts/2024-03-08-breaking-news-san-diego-tops-the-country-in-housing-appreciation.md

 {% include cta-main-box.html %}

+*Here’s what you need to know about the state of San Diego’s home values.*

 Did you hear?
 San Diego has claimed the top spot for real estate appreciation, according to the Case-Shiller index, a trusted source for real estate reporting nationwide.
 With an impressive 8.8% year-over-year increase, San Diego leads the pack among the 20 metro areas surveyed.

 So, what's behind these soaring prices? **It all boils down to one key factor: low inventory.** January saw the lowest number of home sales since 1988, with just under 1,700 homes changing hands.
 This isn't due to a lack of buyer interest—it's a direct result of the limited housing supply.